Cleverrness/form-builder-exam/README.md

 1. Fork this repo
 1. Clone the forked repo to a folder `form-builder`
 1. Open Terminal

-<a name="WebApp"></a>
-## Start the project and use the Web App
-If you wish to use the project as is:
 1. cd into the folder `form-builder`
 1. run the command `npm run start`
 1. Open a browser and navigate to http://localhost

-<a name="ServerSide"></a>
-## Start the Server-Side only
-If you wish to use the Server-Side as a REST-Api:
-1. cd into the folder `form-builder/Server`
-1. run the command `npm run start`
-1. The rest address is `http://localhost`

-<a name="ClientSide"></a>
-## Start the Client-Side only
-If you wish to use the Clien-Side:
-1. cd into the folder `form-builder/Client`
-1. run the command `npm run serve`
-1. Open a browser and navigate to http://localhost:8080

 ## Submitting your project
 After you've completed your tasks, and you are ready to submit it, do the following: